dbsnapper/dbsnapper/docs/index.md

 # DBSnapper: Streamline Development with Sanitized Production Data <!-- omit in toc -->

 <!-- prettier-ignore-start -->
-!!! tip ":new: DBSnapper 2.0 Released!"
+!!! tip ":new: DBSnapper 2.0 COMING SOON"

-    DBSnapper v2.0 has been released and is now available for download.
+    The DBSnapper v2.0 release is right around the corner!
 This version brings a host of new improvements including **Database Subsetting**, which allows you to create smaller, more manageable relationally-complete snapshots of your database.

-[Download DBSnapper v2.0](https://github.com/dbsnapper/dbsnapper/releases)
+    **We are actively updating the documentation to reflect the new changes so stay tuned for the release announcement!**
 <!-- prettier-ignore-end -->

 <p align="center">